hexojs/site/source/docs/deployment.md

 ## Netlify

 [Netlify](https://www.netlify.com/) provides continuous deployment (Git-triggered builds), an intelligent global CDN, full DNS (including custom domains), automated HTTPS, asset acceleration, and a lot more.
-It is a unified platform that automates your code to create high-performant, easily maintainable sites and web apps.
+It is a unified platform that automates your code to create high-performance, easily maintainable sites and web apps.

 There are two different ways to deploy your sites on Netlify.
 The most common way is to use the web UI.
 Go to the [create a new site page](https://app.netlify.com/start), select your project repo from GitHub, GitLab, or Bitbucket, and follow the prompts.